jaym9000/LaPause/README.md

 # LaPause
-Project to help family member out
+Daycare project to help families in need